 The economy and adaptability of the tooling for chemical etching is a key stimulus to design freedom, along with the ability to produce what may seem like impossibly complicated products.

 More often than not, when using stamping, part complexity adds cost, whether in low, medium, or high volume applications.
-The complexity of a product means the necessity for a complex mould tool, and complex tooling means increased costs, increased potential for tool failure, and increased lead-times for satisfactory completion.
+The complexity of a product means the necessity for a complex mould tool and complex tooling means increased costs, increased potential for tool failure and increased lead-times for satisfactory completion.

-Chemical etching’s “sweet spot” is in the manufacture of complex parts in small to medium sized production runs.
+The “sweet spot” is in the manufacture of complex parts in small to medium sized production runs.
 In extremely high volume runs where the tooling expense is justifiable, and where designs are not overly complex, stamping typically represents a more economic process.

 Perhaps of greatest importance, however, are the possibilities that are opened up to design engineers to innovate through the use of this versatile and cost-effective metal processing technology.